A pipeline has exploded and is on fire in a Houston suburb, forcing evacuations

-LA PORTE, Texas — (AP) — Firefighters were battling a massive pipeline fire in suburban Houston that sparked grass fires and burned power poles on Monday, forcing people in the surrounding neighborhood to evacuate as a giant plume of fire was shooting high up into the air.
+LA PORTE, Texas — (AP) — A massive pipeline fire in suburban Houston was shooting a giant plume of fire into the air for more than two hours on Monday as first-responders evacuated a surrounding neighborhood where some homes have caught fire.

-The fire began at 9:55 a.m. in La Porte, located about 25 miles (40 kilometers) southwest of Houston.
+The fire began at 9:55 a.m. with an explosion that rattled nearby homes in Deer Park and La Porte, about 25 miles (40 kilometers) southeast of downtown Houston, long the energy capital of the U.S.

+“All of a sudden we hear this loud bang and then I see something bright, like orange, coming from our back door that’s outside,” said Geselle Melina Guerra, 25, a La Porte resident.
+She and her boyfriend live in a mobile home within the evacuation area.
+They were having breakfast when they heard the explosion close to 9:30 a.m.
+Guerra’s boyfriend, Jairo Sanchez, 26, woke up his brother and they ran to their car.

+“I was just freaking out, pacing around the living room, not really knowing what to do or what was happening.
+I thought maybe it was an airplane that had crashed down by our house,” Guerra said.

+It wasn't immediately clear what companies operate the infrastructure involved.
+At least one gas transmission pipeline and one hazardous liquid pipeline run through the area on fire, according to U.S. Department of Transportation geographic data from the Pipeline and Hazardous Materials Safety Administration.
+Another gas transmission pipeline cuts diagonally through a nearby residential neighborhood along Spencer Highway, which runs through the suburbs of Deer Park and La Porte.

+The cause of the fire was not immediately known.
+Houston is the nation's petrochemical heartland and is home to a cluster of refineries, plants and thousands of miles of pipelines.
+Explosions and fires are a familiar sight to residents in Texas' largest city, including some that have been deadly.
+The blasts have raised recurring questions about the adequacy of the industry's plans to protect the public and the impacts of environmental damage.

-Video images from KTRK-TV showed a park near the fire had been damaged and firefighters pouring water on adjacent homes.
+Video images from KTRK showed a park near the fire had been damaged and firefighters pouring water on adjacent homes.
+By noon, at least a couple of homes appeared to have caught fire, with smoke pouring from their roofs.
 There are also several businesses nearby, including a Walmart.

+Sanchez said they’re used to evacuations because they live close to other plants near the highway.
+But in the 10 years Sanchez has lived there, he had not witnessed an explosion.

+“We just drove as far as we could because we didn’t know what was happening,” Sanchez said from a parked car at a gas station near his college.

 “Please avoid the area and follow law enforcement direction.
 Further details will be released as available,” Woodward said.

-There are several power lines near the fire.
-The website PowerOutage.us says that there are nearly 4,700 customers without power in Harris County.
+There are several high voltage power lines near the fire.
+The website PowerOutage.us said several thousand customers were without power in Harris County.

 CenterPoint Energy said it is monitoring the fire, which is near Spencer Highway in LaPorte.
 The company said the fire “is unrelated to the company’s natural gas operations or equipment.”